h01ger/piuparts/README.txt

 ==== section specific configuration

-* "packages-url" is a URL to the Packages.bz2 file for your mirror.
-It is usually best to use the Packages.bz2 for sid (unstable), unless you know what you're doing.
+* "packages-url" is a URL to the Packages.bz2 file specifying what packages should be tested.
+This needs to be a Packages.bz2 file, other compression methods are not supported.
 For example, you might use 'http://ftp.debian.org/debian/dists/sid/main/binary-i386/Packages.bz2' but you really do want to replace "ftp.debian.org" with the name of your local mirror.

 * "sources-url" is a URL to the Sources.bz2 file for your mirror. "sources-url" must match "packages-url", if it is not defined, piuparts-reports will not generate source centric html pages.